-An active partner in the College's commitment to innovative teaching, Hatch Library connects the Bay Path community with resources, services, and learning environments that enhance students' intellectual and professional development and promote lifelong learning.
+An active partner in the University's commitment to innovative teaching, Hatch Library connects the Bay Path community with resources, services, and learning environments that enhance students' intellectual and professional development and promote lifelong learning.

 To encourage academic success, Hatch Library develops collections and services carefully tailored to the curriculum.
 To support Bay Path's focus on leadership, communication, and technology, Hatch Library collaborates with faculty to integrate information literacy at all levels of the curriculum; offers personal research support to students, administration, and faculty; selects, acquires, organizes and provides access to a wide range of traditional and emerging information formats; promotes the wise and ethical use of information and technology; and creates appealing learning spaces whether in the Library or online.
 The Library maintains a highly qualified staff dedicated to public service and creative approaches to librarianship.

-As a primary focus, the Library develops services, collections, and technologies to assist students in all programs and locations in their course work, independent study, and intellectual enrichment and to provide faculty and administration with the resources, support, and access they need for teaching and administering the College.
+As a primary focus, the Library develops services, collections, and technologies to assist students in all programs and locations in their course work, independent study, and intellectual enrichment and to provide faculty and administration with the resources, support, and access they need for teaching and administering the University.
 As a secondary focus, the Library seeks to provide some of the more important resources faculty need to continue their personal research interests, to provide a collection of general interest materials reflecting a wide range of topics, and to be a walk-in resource for the Longmeadow community.
 The Library supports the ALA Library Bill of Rights, is dedicated to resource sharing, and supports the efforts of various consortia including the Cooperating Colleges of Greater Springfield, Massachusetts Library System, and LYRASIS.

 - Hatch Library is a place for study, for research, and for recreational reading.
 All use of the Library should be such as will not impede, hinder, or inconvenience these primary functions.